RADIOv2.5: Improved Baselines for Agglomerative Vision Foundation Models: VLM Benchmarks

 \subsection{High-Resolution Inference using Tiling}

 In Table~\ref{tab:tiling-vs-high-res}, we emulate high-resolution inference using tiling~\cite{chen2024far}.
-While we acknowledge that there is no strict equivalence in the number of pixels (SigLIP processes an average of 1.8M pixels per sample, whereas RADIO-AMP-H processes an average of 3.9M pixels) or in the number of generated tokens (SigLIP outputs an average of 2,410 tokens per sample, compared to 1,313 tokens for RADIO-AMP), we observe slightly improved accuracy with RADIO-AMP despite producing a significantly smaller number of output tokens.
+While we acknowledge that there is no strict equivalence in the number of pixels (SigLIP processes an average of 1.8M pixels per sample, whereas RADIOv2.5-H processes an average of 3.9M pixels) or in the number of generated tokens (SigLIP outputs an average of 2,410 tokens per sample, compared to 1,313 tokens for RADIOv2.5), we observe slightly improved accuracy with RADIOv2.5 despite producing a significantly smaller number of output tokens.